Solid.js

 Unhead integrates seamlessly with Solid.js's fine-grained reactivity system.
 This guide explains how to effectively manage reactive head tags in your Solid.js applications.

-How Unhead Works in Solid.js
+How Does Unhead Work in Solid.js?

 Unhead for Solid.js leverages Solid's reactive primitives including signals, effects, and contexts to provide a reactive head management solution.
 When your application state changes, Solid.js's reactivity system automatically ensures your head tags reflect the current state.